 New name for the conservation area

 Feedback received from the community in recent years has suggested that the name Yellingbo Conservation Area is confusing and does not reflect the true extent of the conservation area.
 In responding to this feedback, DELWP consulted with Traditional Owners, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, to find a new name for the conservation area.
 The name chosen was ‘Liwik Barring’, meaning ‘Ancestors Trail’.
 The conservation area will therefore be named the Liwik Barring Landscape Conservation Area.

 This isn’t your typical conservation area

-This is Victoria’s first landscape conservation area and unlike most conservation areas, which consist of one large block of land, the new conservation area will be made up of a network of narrow streamside reserves which link up with a number of existing larger public reserves.
+This is Victoria’s first landscape conservation area.
+Unlike most conservation areas, which consist of one large block of land, the new conservation area will be made up of a network of narrow streamside reserves which link up with a number of existing larger public reserves.

 Linking these existing reserves through streams and rivers, will allow for greater movement of birds and mammals, and improved land management.
 It will also allow for the opening up of some areas for low-impact recreation activities, such as hiking, fishing and bird-watching.